chrisdill/raylib-cs/README.md

 ## Physac-cs and Raygui-cs

-These are unfinished EXPERIMENTAL bindings to physac and raygui.
-Added as a test to Raylib-cs but caused confusion in project setup so they were moved into their own libraries.
+There are **UNSUPPORTED & EXPERIMENTAL** bindings to physac and raygui.
+They are in separate projects not included in releases or via NuGet.
+Pull requests are welcome and encouraged.

 ## Documentation